- Restless sleep, characterized by tossing, turning, and frequent awakenings, can impact your sleep quality and affect daytime functioning.

 As many as 50% of seniors complain of sleep problems, more than double the rates of younger adults.

 Sometimes, medications cause restlessness or more frequent urination as a side effect.
-Older adults also have higher prevalence of restless leg syndrome and disordered breathing.
+Older adults also have a higher prevalence of restless leg syndrome and disordered breathing.
 Melatonin levels drop as we age, which may make it harder to sleep.
 And studies show that it’s also just part of aging: Older adults sleep lighter and with more breaks.

 If you or a loved one is dealing with chronic restless nights, Dasgupta recommends speaking with your healthcare provider to seek out potential causes and solutions to the issue.